 Applicants will be required to provide a letter from the SPVA confirming that they are in receipt of tariffs 1-8 under the Armed Forces and Reserve Forces (Compensation Scheme) Order 2011 and that they have been assessed by the SPVA as having a permanent disability as detailed above.

 I do not meet the automatic qualification criteria - can I still apply for a Blue Badge?

 Yes.
 If you do not meet the automatic qualification criteria we will contact you to arrange for you to attend an Independent Mobility Assessment (IMA) at the Frank Sorrell Centre in Prince Albert Road, Southsea.

 The IMA provides evidence as to the extent of your disability and how it affects your mobility, enabling us to assess your application.

 Can I have a Blue Badge for my baby?

-We can accept other photographs as long as they are of a comparative standard of photographs taken in a photo booth.
-We cannot accept photographs full face if the photograph is 6 inches x 4 inches as it is impossible to reduce this to 2 inches x 2 inches.
-Photographs must also be in colour and there must not be any other people in the background of the photographs.
+Passport photographs are ideal.
+We can accept other photographs as long as they are a similar standard to images taken in a photo booth.
+We cannot accept full face photos if they are 6 x 4 inches.
+Photos must be colour, and not include other people in the background.

-Can I sign the application form on behalf of my wife/husband/son/daughter?
+Can I sign the application form on behalf of a friend or family member?

-Yes, the application form can be signed on behalf of the applicant, by a designated member of the family or a friend.
+Yes.
+The application form can be signed on behalf of the applicant, by a designated member of the family or friend.